npm-wharf/mcgonagall/README.md

 ### `[storage]`

-The storage block enumerates persistent storage requirements for services that have specified `stateful = true`.
+The storage block enumerates persistent storage requirements for resources that have specified `stateful = true`.

 The key name should match the key name of a mount in the `[mounts]` block and the value should follow the form: